codership/documentation/galeracluster/source/documentation/galera-manager.rst

 The Galera Manager
 ===================================================

-The Galera Manager is a graphical user interface for creating and provisioning Galera Clusters on Amazon Web Services (AWS).
+The Galera Manager is a graphical user interface for provisioning and monitoring Galera Clusters in various environments, like Amazon Web Services (AWS) or on-premises hardware.
 It allows an administrator to add nodes easily, and without having to configure each node, manually.
 Perhaps more useful is that Galera Manager provides charts for monitoring host and database metrics to ensure the proper and efficient functioning of a Galera Cluster.
 There are over a thousand metrics from which to choose.
 You may use any standard web browser for accessing Galera Manager, to administer and monitor clusters.

 This section of the Codership documentation provides detailed information and instructions on how to install and configure Galera Manager.
 Below is a brief summary of each aspects of the process to start using Galera Manager, with each heading linked to the related page for much more information |---| there are also links in the margin to all pages of the Galera Manager documentation.
 However, if you're an advanced administrator and are confident in your abilities, this page will provide you a summary of what you need to install and start using Galera Manager.